-All tenure-track faculty and instructor-track faculty seeking promotion to senior instructor will be subject to a mid-term review.
-This review will take place during the third year of a full-time probationary appointment and at the conclusion of the fourth probationary year, considering the years of credit, for faculty receiving credit for prior service.
+All tenure-track faculty and instructor-track faculty seeking promotion to senior instructor will be subject to a mid-term tenure review.
+This review will take place during the mid-term of a full-time probationary appointment.
 Faculty will submit a mid-term portfolio summarizing their work to date at Arkansas Tech (see Appendix A for information on portfolio creation).
-Faculty at Arkansas Tech who receive credit toward tenure or promotion in their initial contracts will follow procedures for mid-term review, which will be established at the time of employment and stated in their letter of appointment.
-Portfolios should cover both experience at Tech and experience at other institutions in the timeframe for which the faculty member is receiving credit toward tenure and/or promotion.
+Faculty at Arkansas Tech who receive credit toward tenure or promotion in their initial contracts will follow procedures for mid-term review at the half way point of their probationary period (e.g., in the second year for those with only four years remaining for tenure/promotion eligibility).
+Portfolios should cover both experience at Tech and experience at other institutions for which the faculty member is receiving credit toward tenure.

-This mid-term review will proceed through both departmental and college level evaluation.
-At the department level, the DPTC and department head will provide formative reviews that will be forwarded to the Dean for additional comment.
+The mid-term review results in a tentative recommendation for tenure and/or promotion.
+This Mid-term Review will proceed through both departmental and college level evaluation.
+At the department level, the DPTC and department head will provide formative reviews s that will be forwarded to the Dean for additional comment.
 The DPTC, department head, and dean will review the portfolio in that order.
 Each will provide a written statement commenting on the faculty member's progress toward tenure and/or promotion.
 Reviews will address any deficiencies in the faculty member's performance to date and propose corrective courses of action.
 The mid-term review will be used for reference in tenure and/or promotion consideration.